 with Pedro Rey-Biel, Ayelet Gneezy, Uri Gneezy, and Dominique Lauga

 BSE Working Paper 944, February 2020.

 A post on this article appeared in the

-Barcelona GSE Focus blog.
+BSE Focus blog.

 Understanding what affects consumption satisfaction is fundamental to understanding consumer behavior.
 Measuring satisfaction, however, is not trivial, especially in the context of experience goods where perceived quality is often subjective and unobservable prior to consumption.
 We report the results of a field study (N=433) conducted in collaboration with a theater that uses pay-what-you-want pricing, inviting the audience to pay at the end of the show.
 We find that survey measures of post-consumption enjoyment capture only part of consumer satisfaction.
 This occurs because individuals with a larger positive gap between self-reported expected and actual enjoyment pay significantly more.
 Our analyses further indicate that neither expected nor realized enjoyment predict payments once we control for the expectation-realization gap.
 The paper highlights the managerial implications of these findings.

 "Skilled migration and growth.
 Testing brain drain and brain gain theories," with José L. Groizard,

 DEA Working Papers 20, Universitat de les Illes Balears, October 2007.

 Previously circulated under the title "Brain Drain or Brain Gain?
 New Empirical Evidence".